 Average flight time from London to Boston: 7 hours 15 minutes

-Airlines flying direct from London to Boston: British Airways, Delta Air Lines Virgin Atlantic, Norwegian Long-Haul.
+Airlines with Business Class Flights to Boston from London: British Airways, Delta Air Lines Virgin Atlantic, Norwegian Long-Haul.

 Airport in Boston: Boston Logan International